cplsek/Make-GettingStartedWithArduino/README.md

 ## Equipment Needed
 To implement the examples in the book, I used oddWires' [Ultimate Kit with Arduino Uno](http://www.oddwires.com/the-ultimate-arduino-kit/), which is an awesome deal for newbies.
-Items in bold in the list below are NOT included in this kit.
+Everything listed below is included in this kit, except for the optional lamp.

 If you are assembling your own kit, you'll need the following for the exercises in Chapters 1-7:
 * Computer (with at least the Arduino IDE installed)